David-Way/david-way.github.io/content/blog/responsive-systems/responsive-systems.md

 Think back to our unknowns (language, context, font size, zoom, position) and how they can interfere with our intended purpose here.
 Making judgments on **when** our layout should adapt to maintain that purpose is not possible when the only adjustments we can make are in relation to screen size.

-## 🤷‍♂️

 Using traditional interventions to maintain the meaning of our designs is an unachievable task.
 Absolutely not!
 We've just been approaching things with the wrong mindset and from the wrong direction.

 ### What should we respond to?

-![2d-parametric-adaptive-floor-plans.gif]

 What should we respond to if responding to our user's screen size is not helpful?
 Your content is the reason your user visits your site, and its accessibility to them should be your primary concern.

-But when designing systems or platforms, your content is provided or configured into the product by your customers,
+But when designing systems or platforms, your content is provided or configured into the product by your customers.
 Your designs should try to respond to and maintain the purpose or intent of the layout and be robust enough to gracefully handle the additional variable qualities of both content and context.

 ### How?

 Instead of starting on the outside (our screen size), We can start from the inside and work our way out.
 We want to build our designs in a way that minimizes the need for us to intervene.
 As we've seen, responsive design is designing for an environment you'll never really see anyway.

-![3d-adaptive-floor-plans.gif]
 To do this, we should think about our layouts as ways to influence our content with tolerances and acceptable ranges.
 Think of yourself as the browser's mentor rather than its micro-manager.
 If we want our layout to be intrinsically responsive to the content and context it is exposed to, we'll need better tools.

 ## Better tools of the trade